PHELIX and Plasmaphysics Program Advisory Committee (PPAC)

 Please note that a proposal consists of the following parts: A) the online questionnaire, B) the proposal text itself.

-B) The Proposal should be structured and contain the following information:
+B) The Proposal Text (max.
+2 MB) should be structured and contain the following information:

 Obligatory Content and Structure of Proposal Text (max.
-9 pages): Title, Spokesperson, Participants; Abstract;
+9 pages):

-Objectives and Expected Results; Experimental Methods, New Approach in this proposal; Set-up, Technical Requirements, Justification of beamtime request; For a continuation request, a brief status report of the previous as well as an outline of the future experiment should be given.
+For a continuation request, a brief status report of the previous as well as an outline of the future experiment should be given.
 For previously rejected proposal with recommednatoin to resubmit improved version: what has been modified in the proposal.

 PHELIX can provide access for laser experiments in the PHELIX hall and alternatively at the Z6 target station.
 For technical information on the facilities, please refer to the webpage of the PHELIX laser system or contact the respective person responsible for the target station of interest: